MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 ```

 So let Start the script, Now terminal shows the list of line says "GENERATING DAG PROGRESS" and in each line it have percentage element that shows the progress of the DAG GENERATION.
-DAG (or) Directed Acyclic Graph is a Data Structure is needed by the Ethash Algorithm.
+DAG (or) Directed Acyclic Graph is a Data Structure needed by the Ethash Algorithm.
 DAG is Generated every 30,000 Blocks and Period of 30,000 blocks is called as an "EPOCH".

 ## ADDITIONAL CONTENT

-To attach the Geth Console to the running Node, The below cmd will connect Private Node with the Geth Javascript Console.
+To attach the Geth Console to the running Node, The below command will connect Private Node with the Geth Javascript Console.
 ```
 geth attach
 ```